Voilett-Roze/asus/pyTivo-on-AsusWRT-Merlin-Router:--How-To-Guide.md

 > INFO:pyTivo.beacon:Registering: Video on Router
 > INFO:pyTivo:pyTivo is ready.

-Note: to get to pyTivo's Web GUI as a user-friendly way to edit advanced config options, navigate to \<your router's IP>\:9032/
+Optional: to get to pyTivo's Web GUI as a user-friendly way to edit advanced config options, navigate to http://\<your router's IP>\:9032/
 For example, http://192.168.1.1:9032/

 8) Go to your Tivo and see if the shares show up.